Boston Scientific (BSX) Q3 2017 Results - Earnings Call Transcript

 David Ryan Lewis - Morgan Stanley & Co.
 LLC

 Okay.
 Very helpful.
 And then, Mike, just want to clarify some things on LOTUS.
-So, this slight delay into the first quarter, you talked about platform enhancements.
+So, the slight delay into the first quarter, you talked about platform enhancements.
 So, how much of this is – is it new platform enhancements, additional required documentation or is it simply a longer than expected standard process for Europe?
 And just U.S. PMA timing, is approval mid-2018 still a decent estimate?
-Thanks, so much.
+Thanks so much.

 Michael F. Mahoney - Boston Scientific Corp.

 Yes, I'll start with the second one.
 Yes, we haven't changed our timelines for U.S. approval to be mid-2018.
 So, we stay on track for that.
-There's the potential that the actual submission may slip into January, but we're comfortable with our timeline for approval mid-2018 and launching and starting to see a nice impact in the U.S. second half of 2018.
+There's a potential that the actual submission may slip into January, but we're comfortable with our timeline for approval mid-2018 and launching and starting to see a nice impact in the U.S. second half of 2018.

-No. In Europe, it really comes down to very small minimal impact to our overall business in Structural Heart franchise, and so what we want to do is ensure as robust a possible manufacturing and quality control process, given the importance of the platform, and we're just continuing to take a long-term view of this.
+No. In Europe, it really comes down to very small minimal impact to our overall business in Structural Heart franchise.
+And so what we want to do is ensure as robust a possible manufacturing and quality control process, given the importance of the platform, and we're just continuing to take a long-term view of this.
 And depending on the review time needed by the European regulators, we expect to launch LOTUS Edge in Europe in first quarter 2018.
 So, the bulk of it really is ensuring sound manufacturing and quality control, and we estimate a first quarter 2018 launch.

 David Ryan Lewis - Morgan Stanley & Co.
 LLC